 BRRRR stands for Buy, Renovate, Rent, Refinance, and Repeat

 Buy real estate with high income-earning potential.
 This depends on the location of the property and the type of property.
 Your rental must be in an area where people want to live, and it must be a property type with many potential renters.
-Additionally, if you don’t want to buy a property, you will spend a lot of money to renovate it.
+Additionally, if you want to avoid buying a property, you will spend a lot of money to renovate it.

 2. Rehab or renovate